Sole trader tax in NZ: GST, deductions and due dates

 If you owe $5,000 or more:

-- Pay in instalments throughout the financial year
+- Pay provisional tax in instalments throughout the year

-- Set aside money throughout your first year for the second-year payment
+- Set aside money monthly throughout year one for the second-year payment

-- Use accounting software to track and automate tax savings
+- Use accounting software to track income and automate tax savings

-In your third and later years in business, you usually just pay provisional tax throughout the year if your RIT was $5,000 or more.
-And if you're paying the right amounts, there should be no end of financial year surprises.
+In your third and later years in business, you usually just pay provisional tax throughout the year if your residual income tax was more than $5,000.
+If you're paying the right amounts, your end of financial year will be predictable.

 You still need to file an IR3 by 7 July (or by any extension date) each year, even if you are paying provisional tax.
-If it turns out you paid either too much or too little provisional tax throughout the year, you'll get a tax refund, or be asked to pay more tax.
+If it turns out you paid either too much or too little provisional tax throughout the year, you'll get a tax refund or need to pay more tax.

-Use-of-money interest (UOMI) applies when your provisional tax payments don't match what you actually owe:
+Use-of-money interest (UOMI) applies when your provisional tax payments differ from what you actually owe:

-- Underpaid provisional tax: You pay interest to IR
+- Underpaid provisional tax: You pay interest to Inland Revenue (IR)

 - Overpaid provisional tax: IR pays interest to you

-And if you're late filing or paying you may be hit with penalties.
-Let IR know if you think you're going to be late to see if arrangements can be made.
+If you're late filing or paying, penalties may apply.
+Let IR know if you think you're going to be late to discuss payment arrangements.

 How is provisional tax calculated?

-- Standard option: Best if income stays similar or increases
+- Standard option: Use when your income stays similar or increases year-on-year

-- Estimate option: Ideal when you expect lower income
+- Estimate option: Use when you expect your income to decrease

-- Accounting Income Method (AIM): Perfect for irregular income or new businesses
+- Accounting Income Method (AIM): Use when your income is irregular or your business is new

 Choose the right method: Consult your accountant as your business needs may change over time.